FluentLenium/FluentLenium/docs/docs.md

 await().atMost(5, TimeUnit.SECONDS).until(() -> el(".button").enabled());
 ```

-You can also check if the page is loaded using
+You can also check if the page is loaded.

 ```java
 await().atMost(1, NANOSECONDS).untilPage().loaded();
 ```

 If you want to wait until the page you want is the page that you are at, you can use:

 ```java
 await().atMost(5, TimeUnit.SECONDS).untilPage(myPage).isAt();
 ```
-This methods actually calls `myPage.isAt()`.
-If the `isAt()` method of the `myPage` object does not throw any exception during the time specified, then the framework will consider that the page is the one wanted.

 You can override `await()` method in your own test class to define default settings for wait objects: